daytonaio/content/README.md

 ## Introduction
 The `content` repository is a platform where technical writers can contribute articles to the [Daytona Dotfiles Insider](https://www.daytona.io/dotfiles/) blog by "solving" posted issues (proposed article ideas) through pull requests.
 Merged PRs are eligible for compensation.

+> **Note:** Always use GitHub as the main communication channel.
+For questions not directly related to the project or for general clarifications, join the designated `content` channel on the Daytona Community Slack.

 ## Writing Guidelines

 ### Content Types